-For more information on LAPU's Title IX-related policies, please visit https://www.lapu.edu/title-ix/.
+For more information on LAPU's Title IX-related policies, please visit the Title IX page of the LAPU website.

 LAPU's commitment to providing an environment free of discrimination on the basis of sex is also reflected in LAPU's Sexual Harassment, Stalking, and Sexual Violence Policy (Title IX), which refers to all forms of sex discrimination by employees, students, or third parties, including, but not limited to, sexual harassment, sexual assault, sexual violence, domestic and dating violence, and stalking.